 So, the average starting point is 12.4, which is not very high, and ending point is 10.0, which is not very different – a 20% drop from what one might describe as moderately elevated to slightly elevated.
 When I have patients with homocysteine levels above 15 I expect to bring them down by at least 50% within three months.

 But why were the interventions in these studies rather ineffective in lowering homocysteine, and lowering risk?
-The nutrients that do effectively lower homocysteine are vitamin B6, folic acid, B12, and also zinc with TMG in the right doses.
+The nutrients that do effectively lower homocysteine are vitamin B6, What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising…, B12, and also What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… with TMG in the right doses.
 The least effective drop was achieved in the CHAOS study which only gave folic acid.
 The two most effective (Norvit and Wafacs) gave the most vitamin B12 (1,000mcg).
 None gave zinc and TMG.

 Of course, another factor is that most of the people in these trials were also on a plethora of cardiovascular drugs and it is possible that this interfered with the ability of B vitamins to have a protective effect.

 What we do now know is that it is sensible to measure homocysteine since high levels clearly indicate risk.
 This should be a standard screening procedure but, in the UK, it is not.
 You can measure you own using a home-test kit.

 Given the assumption that lowering a high levels would reduce risk should we all be taking B vitamins?
 Yes – if your homocysteine is above 15µmol/l and you have cardiovascular disease.